lilyzhouZYJ/mito_visualization/README.md

   - Genetic variant
   - Start and end coordinates of a deletion Respectively, the tool will highlight either the gene, the variant location, or the deletion region.
+- [LinearSVG.js](https://github.com/lilyzhouZYJ/mito_visualization/blob/master/src/components/LinearSVG.js), visualization of mitochondrial DNA in a linear form.
+Does not include highlighting functions.
-- *[GeneSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/GeneSVG.js), also provides visualization for mitochondrial DNA.
+- *[GeneSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/GeneSVG.js), visualization for mitochondrial DNA in circular form.
 Dynamic based on props passed from [App.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/App.js) but not interactive.
 - *[TrnaSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/TrnaSVG.js), visualization of tRNA secondary structure.
 Also highlights variant base.
   - The components for each tRNA is in the folder [tRNA](https://github.com/lilyzhouZYJ/mito_browser/tree/master/src/components/tRNA)
 - *[TreeSVG.js](https://github.com/lilyzhouZYJ/mito_browser/blob/master/src/components/TreeSVG.js), visualization of haplotype tree.
 Highlights branches based on the haplotypes of variant.
 The stroke width of highlight changes based on the allele frequency of each haplotype.